top of page

 ✅ Step 1: Initial Survey

-• Taken manually by our trained measurement team.
+• Conducted manually by our trained measurement team.

-• Use of laser tapes, leveling tools, and measurement apps.
+• We use laser tapes, leveling tools, and measurement apps.

 • All critical dimensions are mapped: wall-to-wall, floor-to-ceiling, beam drops, door/window clearances, etc.